-Question 3: Sketch a time-domain plot showing what you think the unit impulse response of the system would be.
+Question 3: Sketch a time-domain plot showing what you think the unit impulse response of the system would be for the case of GAIN = 0.6.

-10 Comments, Suggestions, and Hints for using the Cypress FM4
+Comments, Suggestions, and Hints for using the Cypress FM4

-- You will find 3.5mm stereo to male header breakout boards, included in the TSC Cypress FM4 kit, convenient for connecting the FM4's audio line in and headphont out jacks to an Analog Discovery board. - "T" connection is the Right audio channel - "R" connection is the Left audio channel - "S" connection is Ground - You will find 3.5mm stereo to banana cables, available in TSC, convenient for connecting the FM4's audio line in and headphone out jacks to the laboratory equipment. - Note in main() that the sample programs usually take audio from the "mic_in" port.
+- You will find 3.5mm stereo to male header breakout boards, included in the TSC Cypress FM4 kit, convenient for connecting the FM4's audio line in and headphone out jacks to an Analog Discovery board. - "T" connection is the Left audio channel - "R" connection is the Right audio channel - "S" connection is Ground - You will find 3.5mm stereo to banana cables, available in TSC, convenient for connecting the FM4's audio line in and headphone out jacks to traditional bench-top laboratory equipment. - Note in main() that the sample programs usually take audio from the "mic_in" port.
 Change this to "line_in" to use the line in port.
 This is suitable for receiving music from an audio player and from the function generator.
 Unpowered microphones operate at much lower voltages than line level devices. - The line in jack on the FM4 should only receive a maximum of 894 mV peak-peak; this is the consumer audio line level.
 Monitor any signal that is put into this jack by using an oscilloscope.
 Adjust the level of the signal before connecting it to the line-in jack.
 To be safe, keep the voltage around 500 mV peak-peak. - Please do not connect anything other than the supplied microphone to the FM4's mic in jack. - The FM4 uses standard 3-conductor 3.5mm (1/8 inch) audio connectors.
 Some device-specific headsets (e.g., for cell phones) have a mic and either 1 or 2 audio output channels and might not behave exactly correctly on the headphone out jack of the FM4.
-For example, 2015 Apple Earpods (stereo with a mic, requiring 4 conductors) only seem to work properly when the pause button is depressed. - You may find it helpful to launch a "Debug Session" within Keil for debugging your program.
-If you notice strange behavior when viewing variables in a "Watch" window, try changing the code optimization to "Level (0) -OO" (change by selecting Project \rightarrow Options for Target S6E2CC \rightarrow C/C++).
+For example, 2015 Apple Earpods (stereo with a mic, requiring 4 conductors) only seem to work properly when the pause button is depressed. - Headphones with a standard 3-conductor 3.5mm audio connector are available for checkout in TSC. - You may find that the Left and Right audio channels are reversed when listening to the FM4 output through headphones.